LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 .. index::
 	single: SQL layer attributes

-SQL layer attributes
+SQL Table attributes
 ********************

-.. _SQLLayers:
+.. _SQLTables:

 While the spatial selection that the tool carries out is over the entirety of the SQL table selected associated with each partner, subsets of this data can be written out using the SQL table attributes.
-The details of these subsets are defined in the ``<SQLLayers>`` node.
+The details of these subsets are defined in the ``<SQLTables>`` node.

 For each subset that may be included in the extracts a new child node must be created.
-For example, the node name (e.g. ``<AllSpecies>``) is a user-defined name used to identify an individual subset - the same name should be used in the `SQLFilesColumn`_ column in the partner layer to indicate that this subset should be extracted for a partner.
+For example, the node name (e.g. ``<AllSppPoint>``) is a user-defined name used to define a subset output for all point species records.

+	.. note:: This node name must be included in the `SQLFilesColumn`_ column in the partner layer to indicate that this subset should be extracted for a partner.

 The attributes that are required for each SQL table are as follows: